RiceComp215-Staff/RiceChecks/README.md

   which does its own internal assertions.
 Everything works.

 - **What about [Spotless](https://github.com/diffplug/spotless) or [SpotBugs](https://github.com/spotbugs/spotbugs)?**
   Spotless is analogous to [Checkstyle](http://checkstyle.sourceforge.net/) and [google-java-format](https://github.com/google/google-java-format).
   SpotBugs is analogous to [ErrorProne](https://errorprone.info/).
 You could certainly engineer support for additional tooling into RiceChecks, but it's not here right now.

+- **Why are you using both Checkstyle and google-java-format?** The nice thing about google-java-format is that it provides an auto-indenter (`googleJavaFormat`) that students can run as a Gradle task.
+We still need Checkstyle to enforce other useful Java practices, like capital names for classes with matching filenames.
+Otherwise, you can have weird scenarios where a Java program compiles on a case-insensitive filesystem (Windows or Mac) but not on a case-sensitive filesystem (Linux).

 - **Why do you write out the grading policy to a YAML file?
 Why not just re-read the annotations every time?** Let's say you want to have "secret" unit